Complaints and appeals policy

 External appeals process

-- The student must exhaust the provider’s complaints and appeals processes and the registered provider must maintain the student’s enrolment while the complaints process and appeals is underway.
+- The student must exhaust the provider’s processes and the registered provider must maintain the student’s enrolment while the complaints process and appeals is underway.

 - If the internal or external complaint handling or appeal process results in a decision that supports the student, the registered provider must immediately implement any decision recorded in the Corrective and Preventative Action Report and advise the student of the outcome.